Stokes flow around two unequal cylinders: A complex variable approach: Topological defects in the velocity field

 \section{Topological defects in the velocity field}

 As mentioned in section \ref{sec: touching}, the problem of two touching cylinders is topologically distinct from the non-touching problem.
 Here we study the effect of this for systems with non-zero circulation.
-The circulation $\Gamma$ is defined as
+The circulation $\Gamma$ in some region $\mathcal{D}$ is given as the line integral

 If the cylinders have non-zero angular velocity then they have non-zero circulation $\Gamma_i =2\pi\Omega_i$.
 However the boundary condition at infinity (\ref{eqn: boundary conditions}) implies that the whole system is circulation free.
 For this to be consistent there must be regions of opposite circulation.
 However, looking at the flow for a rolling cylinder in contact with a wall (\cref{fig:approaching singularities}(d)), there appears to be a contradiction.
-The cylinder has non-zero circulation, but there are no compensating regions of opposite circulation.
-In fact they are hidden at the point of contact.
+The cylinder has non-zero circulation, but there appear to be no compensating regions of opposite circulation.
+They are, in fact, hidden at the point of contact.

 To see this we first plot the non-touching case in \cref{fig:approaching singularities}(a-c).
 We see that the regions of opposite circulation are the the separation points in the flow which sit directly on the wall.
 Their horizontal positions may be readily identified as